Battle of Wilson’s Creek Facts and Trivia

 Brigadier General Benjamin McCulloch was born in Tennessee, where one of his neighbors was frontiersman Davy Crockett.
 McCulloch followed Crockett to Texas, and fought in the Texas war of independence from Mexico and the Mexican War.
 Though he would be photographed wearing a Confederate general’s uniform, he preferred to wear a black velvet suit in battle.
 He was wearing one when he was killed in action at the Battle of Pea Ridge on March 7, 1862.

 Colonel James M. McIntosh was a West Point graduate from Florida.
 After resigning from the U.S. Army in May 1861, he assumed command of the 2nd Arkansas Mounted Rifles leading that unit at Wilson’s Creek.
 McIntosh was promoted to Brigadier General in January 1862.
-An aggressive commander who led from the front to the point of recklessness, McIntosh was killed and was killed in action at Pea Ridge while leading a cavalry charge.
+An aggressive commander who led from the front to the point of recklessness, McIntosh was killed in action at Pea Ridge while leading a cavalry charge.

 Another West Point graduate, Colonel Louis Hebert, commanded the 3rd Louisiana Infantry at Wilson’s Creek.
 Unlike McCulloch and McIntosh, Hebert survived the Battle of Pea Ridge, although he was wounded and captured.
 After being exchanged, he fought in Mississippi at Iuka, Corinth, and Vicksburg, where he was again a prisoner of war following the surrender of Confederate forces there.
 After being exchanged a second time, Hebert was assigned far to the east, commanding artillery at Fort Fisher, North Carolina.